 Want a custom map to commemorate your ride once you’ve completed it?
 Check out these beautiful GPX-based prints.

 The North Coast 500 – sometimes referred to as the Scotland 500 route – is an iconic route circumnavigating the entire north coast of Scotland, from Inverness, across to the west coast and then right around the west, north and east coasts, via John O’Groats, and back to Inverness.

-It's been a great success for tourism in Scotland and is very popular with motorbikes and camper vans - (perhaps unfortunately!) this route is by no means just for those who want to plan cycle NC500 breaks.
+It’s been a great success for tourism in Scotland and is very popular with motorbikes and camper vans – (perhaps unfortunately!) this route is by no means just for those who want to plan cycle NC500 breaks.
 There are ways cyclists can avoid the busier sections, but even so you will encounter traffic at points on this route so bear in mind the dangers when packing and make sure you have high-vis clothing and lights.
 We’d also suggest leaving those earphones at home…